Overview

 MPs and staff who have safety concerns about a particular journey – for example, where they are travelling through an area that is isolated or where a protest is happening – can use their judgement about whether to take a taxi, instead of walking or taking public transport.

 When claiming, they should select "no other reasonable method of transport" as the reason.
-Concerns about ongoing security risks should be raised in the first instance with the Members’ Security Support Services (MSSS) team in the House of Commons so that they can be assessed by security specialists.
+Concerns about ongoing security risks should be raised in the first instance with the Members’ and Members' Staff Security Support Services (MSSS) team in the House of Commons so that they can be assessed by security specialists.

 When submitting claims for taxi journeys MPs must include a note on the reasons for taking a taxi rather than using public transport.
 [9.21]